lineoftrust/lineoftrust.github.io/web/content/post/springDeliverable.md

 base of the browser.

 ## Rethinking URL Bars as Primary Browser UI
-In [this work](https://medium.com/@owencm/rethinking-url-bars-as-primary-browser-ui-e2118339d2c0), Google employee Owen Campbell-Moore argues that the browser URL bar provides users with antiquated information and provides a call-to-action for overhauling browser UI.
+In [this work](https://medium.com/@owencm/rethinking-url-bars-as-primary-browser-ui-e2118339d2c0), Google employee Owen Campbell-Moore argues that the browser URL bar provides users with antiquated information and delivers a call-to-action for overhauling browser UI.
 This piece is of particular interest to the systematization since it directly addresses browser UI, and the solution proposed—overhauling browser UI by removing the URL bar and replacing it with an _origin-to-local-brand-mapping_ interface—would greatly alter the browser security landscape.
 According to Campbell-Moore, URL bars exist to perform three basic tasks:

-1. They provide the identity of the site we’re visiting (domain name, title tag)
+1. Provide the identity of the site being visited (domain name, title tag)
-2. They tell us our relative location in the site organization (path)
+2. Indicate relative location in the site organization (path)
-3. They provide an easy-to-share resource link (URL)
+3. Provide an easy-to-share resource link (URL)

 Tasks (1) and (2) are increasingly unnecessary, since most users rely on search engines, apps, bookmarks, and history to navigate to destination sites.
 As a result, there are fewer opportunities to manually provide URLs, and as mobile browsing continues to decimate client browsing, there will be even fewer.
 The user’s current path location on websites is used even less, especially given the proliferation of dynamically generated "app-like" content of Web 2.0.
 In fact, Campbell-Moore argues that only (3) is still legitimate, but even that is being replaced by the ubiquitous "share" buttons connected to various social media entities.